 Motor FLA Lookup (NEC 430)

-Ohm's Law / Power Wheel Calculator →Look up locked-rotor amps from NEC code letters
+Ohm's Law / Power Wheel Calculator →Estimate locked-rotor current from nameplate code letters

-Motor Starting Current / Code Letter Calculator →Check cable tray fill for motor feeder cables
+Motor Starting Current / Code Letter Calculator →Review cable tray fill assumptions for motor feeder cables

 Cable Tray Fill Calculator (NEC 392) →How It Works